 To find out more about the Rebate income thresholds and percentage rates, visit the ATO website.
 To calculate your rebate, use the private health insurance rebate calculator

-If you have any tax-related questions or need help completing your tax return, you can call the ATO’s Personal Infoline on 13 28 61, visit the ATO website or speak to your registered tax agent or accountant.
+If you have any tax-related questions or need help completing your tax return, you can call the ATO’s Individual Infoline on 13 28 61, visit the ATO website or speak to your registered tax agent or accountant.

 Need to update your details?

-Just log in to online member services, or call us on 1300 886 123 (Monday to Friday, 8:30am to 5:00pm AEST/AEDT) and one of our friendly team members will help you.
+Just log in to online member services or call us on 1300 886 123 (Monday to Friday, 8:30am to 5:00pm AEST/AEDT) and one of our friendly team members will help you.